For best experience please turn on javascript and use a modern browser!

 • Student experiences

-With each student completing a Community Project or Internship during their time at AUC, the diversity of the organisations and initiatives they've worked with is continually expanding.
+The diversity of the organisations and initiatives students work with is continually expanding.
 As each student is unique, so is their Community Project or Internship.
+You can find some examples of previous Community Projects and Internships in the items below.